-In the duration of this campaign, Coca Cola introduced special Arctic Home coke cans that came with a package code.
-Consumers could use this code to make a $1 donation which was matched by Coca Cola.
+During this campaign, Coca-Cola introduced special Arctic Home coke cans that came with a package code.
+Consumers could use this code to make a $1 donation which was matched by Coca-Cola.

 The partnership along with the unique way of collecting donations had a great impact on fundraising.

 Team Rubicon, an international non-government organization founded by U.S. Marines is a veterans’ service organization that uses disaster response to help reintegrate veterans back into civilian life.